-The performance and potential matrix is commonly referred to as the nine-box grid, nine-box matrix, or simply as “the nine-box.”
+The leadership performance and potential matrix are commonly referred to as the nine-box grid, nine-box matrix, or simply as “the nine-box.”

 It is usually used to assess individuals on two dimensions: their past performance and their future potential.

-The X axis (horizontal line) of three boxes assesses performance, and the Y axis of three boxes (vertical line) assesses leadership potential.
-A combination of Y and X axis makes up the box within the grid that each employee is placed in.
+The horizontal rows of three boxes assess performance, and the vertical columns assess leadership potential.
+Where the column and row connect makes up the box within the grid that each employee is placed in.

 1A = High Performance/High Potential, 3C = Low Performance/Low Potential, 2B = medium performance/medium potential, etc.

 While an individual leader can use the nine-box to assess their own employees, it has real value is when a leadership team uses it as a part of a talent review to have a discussion about the organization’s talent.

 The beauty of the tool is in its simplicity and ease of use.
 With a little explanation and initial facilitation, managers usually can catch on quickly.
 It helps overcome many of the common pitfalls when it comes to talent assessment, including:

 - Overemphasis on current performance

 - Overreliance on a single opinion

 - A lack of assessment criteria, or inconsistent criteria